Keepsake

 All books ship from the US, around 3 weeks for international delivery

-Platform & Collaboration
+Platform and Collaboration

 Remento is designed around individual storytellers receiving prompts.
 There's no real-time collaboration, no shared editing, and contributors can't see each other's work in progress.
 The platform works well for one person answering questions, but falls short for families wanting to build a book together.
+If your goal is creating a shared experience where everyone contributes, Remento's solo model may feel limiting.

 What works